monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ```

 A main reason for even looking a mruby, is the reputation of the scripster<sup>[6]</sup> library that runs on ruby.
 It is an excellent abstraction to make shell commands seem as first class citizens in the ruby language.
-mruby does not inhirently support `require`.
+mruby does not inherently support `require`.
 This means a lot of scripts wont run out of the box (including scripster).
 An mgem plugin 'mgem-require' however exist to provide this functionality.
 To use this, it is required that the support is compiled in into mruby<sup>[7]</sup>.

 The build system of mruby is a NIH'ed non-standard system.
 Its simple for a default standard build, but gets a bit confusing when it comes to the cross-compiling.
 The library edition of mruby cross-compiles simply to a static library.
 But if wanting it as a shared library you are out of luck<sup>8</sup>.
 Following the cross-compile guide does not output a cross-compiled instance of the mruby interpreter.
 Adding the binaries specifically for generation in `build_config.rb` takes care of that though: